EolPackworld/EolPractice/README.md

-we are created our projects
+we are created our projects of Eol Packworld